sharmasapna/titanic-kaggle-competition-step-by-step-approach-to-get-good-accuracy/README.md

 This is an attempt to get good score in titanic kaggle competition.
 The approach will be helpful for basic begginers Following are some of the details that is followed:
-1. Using three ML models : RF, LR and XGBoost
+- Using three ML models : RF, LR and XGBoost
-2. Trying different methods of missing value imputation
+- Trying different methods of missing value imputation
-3. Use of binning
+- Use of binning
+- One hot encoding
-4. Use of Scalers : Minmax/Standard Scalers
+- Use of Scalers : Minmax/Standard Scalers
-5. Feature selection
+- Feature selection
-6. Creating new features from existing features
+- Creating new features from existing features
-7. Fine tuning
+- Fine tuning
-8. Stacking
+- Stacking
-9. ...
+- ...
 ### titanic_tc_01_tc_02_tc_03.ipynb
 The first notebook titanic_tc_01_tc_02_tc_03.ipynb contains 3 model outputs hence we have 3 testcases here as can be seen in the name of the file.